open-contracting/standard/docs/guidance/map.md

 ### Mapping organization identifiers

-[Organization identifiers](../../schema/identifiers/#organization-ids) in OCDS are made up of two parts
+[Organization identifiers](../../schema/identifiers/#organization-ids) in OCDS are made up of two parts:

 * An org-id code, identifying the register from the which the identifier is drawn
 * The identifier for the organization, drawn from the register

-Check out the [organization identifiers worked example](../guidance/map/organization_identifiers) to see how this works in practice.
+The [organization identifiers worked example](../guidance/map/organization_identifiers) shows how this works in practice.

 Use [org-id.guide](http://org-id.guide/) to find the code for the register your identifiers are drawn from.
 If no code exists for the register, contact the [OCDS Helpdesk](../../support/index).